 But what if the myth of the horse is not true at all?
 New, groundbreaking findings show that one of the most famous stories of all time will probably have to be rewritten.
 The Trojan horse was probably not a horse at all.
 But then how did the Greeks outwit their enemies?
 And what history will we find in the history books in the future?

-DIRECTOR: Roland May WRITER: Roland May, Christian Twente, Vania del Borgo, Paul Spillinger CAMERAMEN: Martin Christ, Fabian Spuck EDITOR: Martin Kayser-Landwehr COMMISSIONING EDITOR: Veronica Pieper (ZDF), Peter Allenbacher (Arte)
+WRITER: Roland May DIRECTOR: Roland May, Christian Twente, Vania del Borgo, Paul Spillinger CAMERA: Martin Christ, Fabian Spuck EDITOR: Martin Kayser-Landwehr COMMISSIONING EDITOR: Veronica Pieper (ZDF), Peter Allenbacher (Arte)